Kathmandu Connection: Release

-Kathmandu Connection Season 1 released on 23 April 2021.
+Kathmandu Connection Season 1 was released on 23 April 2021.

 The Season 2 released on 23 December 2022.

 Critical reception

 Season 1

 Kathmandu Connection received mixed reviews from the critics.
 Arcchika Khurana from The Times of India stated the writing of the series does go out of track and takes the generic route.
 However, she further added that keeping the loopholes aside certain aspects of the series will keep the viewers hooked on it.
-The Quint called "its gripping thriller keeps you on your toes" and further appreciated Sneha Khanwalkar's music terming it as an eargasmic vaporwave-inspired score that almost gives the show a dystopian-cyberpunk feel.
-It also mentioned that the ability to position the show like a magic trick, performed by someone who's mastered the art of deception sets Kathmandu Connection apart from other contemporary shows in this genre.
 Arushi Jain from The Indian Express appreciated the overall plot and the directors attention to details in the series, she further applauded the talented cast.
 Poulomi Das from Firstpost stated in her critical review that the series has all the ingredients for a crime thriller but unfortunately it builds up to nothing.Scroll.in wrote that the principal cast gave solid performances and an unfussy direction kept the series in the right track.
 Subhash K Jha gave a rating of 3/5 and wrote "Kathmandu Connection keeps you glued till the end".
-The Pioneer stated “the show seamlessly blends plot so as to keep you hooked".
+The Pioneer stated "the show seamlessly blends plot so as to keep you hooked".
 Malishka praised actors and stated "super performances, a gripping plot and a nuanced story".